Paul Tweed: Recognition and memberships

 Tweed has been listed as the top tier (Band 1) lawyers in both Defamation/Reputation Management and Media & Entertainment fields of the Chambers and Partners guide."

 He has also addressed the Parliamentary Joint Committee on the draft Defamation Bill and the Northern Ireland Assembly Committee on the Defamation Act 2013.

 He is listed in Chambers Directory as a media and professional indemnity lawyer, a member of the Ministry of Justice Defamation and other Judicial Committees, Member of the Law Society of England and Wales, 1993, Member the Law Society of Ireland, 1999, Member of the Law Society of Northern Ireland, 1978, is registered as a Foreign Legal Consultant, California State Bar and JAMS (alternative dispute resolution).

 Publishing

-In 2012 Tweed published Privacy and Libel Law; The Clash With Press Freedom.
+In late 2024, Paul Tweed published his memoir 'From Holywood to Hollywood: My Life as an International Libel Lawyer to the Rich and Famous'.
+He also published Privacy and Libel Law; The Clash With Press Freedom in 2012.
 He is also a regular contributor to publications such as Huffington Post, The Guardian and The Global Legal Post.